kgividen/com.netsmartcompany.rating/README.md

 $.rating.init(appId, appName, appMsg, runEvery, appDebug);
 ```

-* Run it in your controller
+Run it in your controller
 ```js
 $.rating.run();
 ```

-* Clear it out so it prompts them again
+Clear it out so it prompts them again
 ```js
 $.rating.clear();
 ```

+## Example
+See an example usage here: https://github.com/kgividen/AlloySpike